sofa-framework/doc/10_Getting_Started/20_Build/20_MacOS.md

 4. Fix eventual dependency errors by following CMake messages (see Troubleshooting section below).
 Do not worry about warnings.

-5. (optional) Customize SOFA via CMake variables
+5. Customize SOFA via CMake variables

    - choose the build type by setting CMAKE_BUILD_TYPE to "Release" or "RelWithDebInfo" (recommended) or "Debug"
+   - if your Mac has a M1 processor: set CMAKE_OSX_ARCHITECTURES to "arm64"
    - activate or deactivate plugins: see PLUGIN_XXX variables
    - activate or deactivate functionalities: see SOFA_XXX variables